sdiehl/mlir-egglog/README.md

 ## What is Egg and Equality Saturation?

-Egg is a library for equality saturation, a technique used in program optimization.
-Equality saturation is a method where a program is represented as an e-graph (a data structure that compactly represents many equivalent programs).
-The optimizer then applies rewrite rules to the e-graph until no more rules can be applied (saturation).
-This allows the optimizer to explore many possible optimizations simultaneously and choose the best one.
-This is very interesting research because it enables more powerful and flexible optimizations compared to traditional methods, which often rely on a fixed sequence of optimization passes.
+Think of an e-graph as this magical data structure that's like a super-powered hash table of program expressions.
+Instead of just storing one way to write a program, it efficiently stores ALL equivalent ways to write it.

+Equality saturation is the process of filling this e-graph with all possible equivalent programs by applying rewrite rules until we can't find any more rewrites (that's the "saturation" part).
+The cool part?
+We can explore tons of different optimizations simultaneously, rather than having to pick a specific sequence of transformations.
+The you can apply a cost function over the entire e-graph to find the best solution.

+Traditionally you'd have to muddle through with tons of top-down/bottom-up and rewrite rule application orders, but e-graphs make it much more efficient and declarative.

 ## Installation